-As you probably know, I spend quite a bit of time painting outdoors (plein air).
-I’ve written before about some of the benefits of plein air painting.
+I spend quite a bit of time painting outdoors (plein air) because I know how helpful it is to my process.
+(Read more about the benefits of plein air painting.)
 Perhaps you’re making an effort to paint outdoors more regularly yourself, but still aren’t sure what supplies to take along.
 If so, I’d like to share my plein air painting gear checklist with you.

 I recommend limiting the number of supplies you use outdoors.
 Keeping your pack as light as possible is a definite plus, especially when hiking any significant distance.
 The idea is to bring only what you need.
 Try to leave things behind that you use only occasionally.